RJLimBU/EC530_p2pChat/README.md

 ## *Code*
 - `TCP_client.py`: Single file for a TCP client.
 When two users run the program, they can connect to each other and send messages.
+The sending and receiving of messages is handles with threads.

 ## *Screenshots*
 - The example below shows the TCP communication between 2 peers